Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Data-driven adaptive local search

 \subsubsection{Local swap search}

-LSS applies a swapping strategy for picked items to improve the current solution $S_t$.
-If the obtained solution is feasible, each swap is authorized.
-LSS will try all the items with lower cost in each class $N_i$ and selects the item with the lowest cost from all authorized swaps.
+LSS applies a swapping strategy to improve the current solution $S_t$.
+If the obtained solution is feasible, the swap operation is authorized.
+LSS aims to select items with the smallest cost while ensuring that the constructed solution is feasible.